Georges Couthon: Arrest and execution

-During the crisis preceding the Thermidorian Reaction, Couthon showed considerable courage by giving up a journey to Auvergne in order, as he wrote, that he might either die or triumph with Robespierre and liberty.
+During the crisis preceding the Thermidorian Reaction, Couthon gave up a journey to Auvergne in order, as he wrote, that he might "either die or triumph with Robespierre".
 Robespierre had disappeared from the political arena for an entire month because of a supposed nervous breakdown as well as for health reasons and therefore did not realise that the situation in the convention had changed.
-His last speech seemed to indicate that another purge of the convention was necessary, but he refused to say the names.
+His last speech seemed to indicate that another purge of the convention was necessary, but he refused to name names.
 In a panic of self-preservation, the Convention called for the arrest of Robespierre and his affiliates, including Couthon, Saint-Just and Robespierre's own brother, Augustin Robespierre.
 Couthon was guillotined on 10 Thermidor alongside Robespierre, but it took the executioner fifteen minutes (amidst Couthon's screams of pain) to arrange him on the board correctly because of his paralysis.